Slaying the BDS Dragon in Brisbane|

 Left leaning media in Australia have given the BDS movement media support without limit in Australia, leading to a series of most ugly boycott demonstrations against some retail businesses linked to Israel - notably outlets of chocolate retailer Max Brenner outlets and cosmetics supplier Seacret.
 These demonstrations with their ugly violence and harassment of innocent shoppers have been a gross affront to Australian values of civility and fair go, and despite the media spin have lead to counter-demonstrations by traditional Australians.

 The first Brisbane counter demonstration occurred on August 27, 2011, and is reported below.
-A similar counter-demonstration is to take place in Melbourne within days.
+A similar counter-demonstration took place in Melbourne a few days later.
 What is striking is that these emerging groups comprise ordinary Australians, only a few if any Jews are involved.

 Report On Counter-Protest Against Socialist Anti-Semitism